On an Index Theorem of Chang, Weinberger and Yu: The Maximal Roe Algebra

 \subsection{The Relative Index Map}

 The index of Chang, Weinberger and Yu is the image of a fundamental class in $K^L_*(X,Y)$ under a mapping $\mu\colon K^L_*(X,Y) \rightarrow K_*(C^*_{\maxi}(\pi_1(X),\pi_1(Y)))$, which they call the relative Baum-Connes map.
-In this subsection we present the definition of this map as was given in \cite{CWY}*{Section 2}.
+In this subsection we present the definition of this map along the lines of \cite{CWY}*{Section 2}.
 There the authors relate the $K$-theory groups of the localisation algebras and their equivariant counterparts and exploit Theorem~\ref{eg} to relate the latter $K$-theory groups with those of the group $C^*$-algebras of the fundamental groups.